LostInDebugging/Dungeonmania-Refactoring/Pair_Blog.md

     buildable didn't actually have unique attributes that would be common to its subclasses.
     - Removed applyBuff and getDurability abstract methods from InventoryItem.

+    - This merge request initially contains a new Buildable interface, but we later realised it was useless as it implemented the onOverlap method whereas buildable items went straight to inventory.
+This was fixed in a later merge request - provided here: [Fixed in this merge request](/add/link/here/later)

 ### d) More Code Smells